Sexual Harassment within the Superyacht Industry

 Defining Sexual Harassment

-1. Sexual Coercion – this is when the perpetrator manipulates the victim either implicitly or explicitly for his/her personal sexual gain.
-An example of this was when a HOD attempted to manipulate a stew in obliging to his sexual requests, upon refusing she was ordered to detail the engine room until 3 am.
-Subsequently she was continuously in fear of her safety which led to the onset of mental health issues.
+- Sexual Coercion is when the perpetrator manipulates the victim either implicitly or explicitly for their sexual gain.
+An example of this was when a HOD attempted to manipulate a stew to oblige his sexual requests.
+Upon refusing, she was ordered to detail the engine room until 3 am.
+Subsequently, she was continuously in fear of her safety which led to mental health issues.

-According to the World Health Organisation, “Mental health is defined as a state of well-being in which every individual realizes his or her own potential; can cope with the normal stresses of life; can work productively and fruitfully; and is able to make a contribution to her or his community”.
-This definition really encapsulates how difficult it is to achieve optimal mental health on a daily basis and how abhorrent acts such as bullying through to sexual assault can have a critical impact on one’s mental health.
+According to the World Health Organisation, “Mental health is defined as a state of well-being in which every individual realises his or her potential; can cope with the normal stresses of life; can work productively and fruitfully, and can contribute to their community”.
+This definition encapsulates how difficult it is to achieve optimal mental health daily and how abhorrent acts such as bullying through to sexual assault can critically impact one’s mental health.

-A highly recommend you watching the following clip which succinctly summarises sexual harassment: youtube sexual harassment clip
+I highly recommend you watch the following clip, which succinctly summarises sexual harassment: youtube sexual harassment clip

 Common mental health issues as a result of bullying and sexual assault can include: